-Doors Open at 10:30am with coffee and cake.
-Take this time to catch up with people and if need be to see your children into either Creche (babies and pre-school), Hiz Kidz (primary), or TYG (secondary).
+Doors Open at 10:30am to catch up with people and, if need be, to see your children into either Creche (babies and pre-school), Hiz Kidz (primary), or TYG (secondary).
 Our worship service begins at 11am with our young people going straight into their groups.
-They will rejoin us at 12 noon for Family Time which will see us through to 12:15pm.
+They will rejoin us sometime after 12 noon for Family Time which will see us through to sometime near 12:30pm.
+Time to chat with tea and coffee follow.

 There is ample parking spaces in front of the church building and the surrounding neighbourhood.